 In 2015, Congress provided $161 million to CDC to implement aspects of the 2014 National Strategy for Combatting Antibiotic-Resistant Bacteria.
 The strategy, which aims to fight antibiotic resistance in the US and globally, calls for a regional laboratory network of public health laboratories, established in September 2016, to respond to local outbreaks of antimicrobial resistant organisms.

-Using conventional and advanced methods to detect and characterize antimicrobial resistant organisms, the Antibiotic Resistance Laboratory Network will detect changes in resistance and help identify outbreaks of antimicrobial diseases.
-The network offers national coverage via seven state public health laboratories located in Maryland, Minnesota, New York, Tennessee, Texas, Washington and Wisconsin and is set to begin offering testing in 2017.
+Using conventional and advanced methods to detect and characterize antimicrobial resistant organisms, the Antibiotic Resistance Laboratory Network detects changes in resistance and helps identify outbreaks of antimicrobial diseases.
+State public health laboratories in Maryland, Minnesota, New York, Tennessee, Texas, Washington and Wisconsin provide nationwide coverage for AR testing.

 Fighting Antimicrobial Resistance Requires Clinical and Public Health Response

 Representing Public Health Labs at the White House Forum on Antibiotic Stewardship